kevinbeirne1/lynda_django_course/project_steps.md

     pass
 ```

 12. Create a superuser.
-In project folder in cli type the following, and follow the prompts. (tutorial password was - learningdjango):
+In project folder in cli type the following, and follow the prompts. (tutorial password was - learningdjango).
+When running in BASH precede with `winpty` to successfully run the command:
-`python manage.py createsuperuser`
+`$ python manage.py createsuperuser`

 13. Respectively defined *\_\_str\_\_* and _list\_display_ in **models.py** and **admin.py**,